SUSTAINABLE KPM PORCELAIN

 OUR RAW MATERIALS

-When producing our products, we are particularly concerned about treating nature with care.
-For us, sustainability is not a trend topic, but rather a living brand DNA.
-The raw materials we use come from European mining areas, so we can do without long production and delivery routes.
+A particular concern for us in the manufacture of our products is the careful use of nature.
+Sustainability is not a trendy topic for us, but rather a living part of our brand DNA.
+The raw materials we use come from European mining areas, allowing us to avoid long production and delivery routes.

 OUR COLORS

-The color pigments used to decorate the porcelain pieces in our master paintings are mixed with natural oils.
-Experienced master painting artists mix powdery color pigments with natural oils such as lavender, anise and orange and, alongside detailed flower paintings, landscapes, vedutas and individualizations, bring to life an aromatic fragrance composition that lets the senses wander.
+The color pigments used to decorate the porcelain pieces in our master painting studio are blended with natural oils.
+Skilled master painters blend powdery color pigments with natural oils such as lavender, anise, and orange, creating detailed floral paintings, landscapes, vedutas, and personalized pieces, as well as an aromatic fragrance composition that captivates the senses.

 PERSONALIZE YOUR SUSTAINABLE KPM PORCELAIN